gynvael/speedrunning-the-aethra-chronicles/routes/any%-NG+-v1-1-dosbox-Ow0-route.md

 You'll need a very-late-game save that meets the following requirements:

    * You have a mage who can cast Pass Through Stone (PTS), Beacon, and Teleport.
-The more mana they have the better.
+The more mana they have and the higher level they are the better (PTS range scales with mage's level).
    * You have a bard who can cast Soothing the Savage Beastye (SSB).
    * You have the following items in your inventory: Baby or Dead Baby, Key Talisman, both Half of Key(s).